amphoradata/amphoradata.github.io/docs/guides/python/python-upload-signal.md

 ## Use Pandas DataFrames

 You can upload Signal data from Pandas DataFrames.
-By setting the column names, the sdk can automatically create the Signal definitions for you, by inferring the value type from the data.
+By setting the column names, the SDK will automatically create the Signal definitions for you, by inferring the value type from the data.

 ```py
 import pandas as pd